syncfusion-content/javascript-docs/js/api/ejTreeGrid.md

 ### columnResizeEnd
 {:#events:columnresizeend}

-Triggered once column resizing finished in TreeGrid
+Triggered when a column has been resized

 <table class="params">
 <thead>